Bentroen/PoketchVideoPlayer/README.md

-# Bad Apple in Poketch
+# Pokétch Video Player

- 'Bad Apple' recreated in the Pokémon Platinum 'Dot Artist' Pokétch app.
+Video player for the 'Dot Artist' Pokétch app from Pokémon DPPt.
+It works by generating [DeSmuME](http://desmume.org/) Lua scripts for manipulating the memory region corresponding to the app's screen data.